UAlbertaALTLab/morphodict/docker/README.md

 [application registry]: https://github.com/UAlbertaALTLab/deploy.altlab.dev/blob/master/docs/application-registry.tsv

 ## Staging

+If you want to try the docker-compose configuration locally before trying it on production, use **staging**:

+    make staging

 Use this environment to test the Docker deployment _before_ pushing to production.
 It should use the actual Docker image used in production,